 - Event Calendar

 I think it might even be of use to a wider range of applications.
 What could you use it for?

 Status of Development

 Instagantt has been in public beta since June 2013 based on their Twitter account.
-While this seems like a long time to develop an extension for a cloud enabled solution, I found no issues in using Instagantt so it’s likely to be close to be turned into production state.
-It was also developed by just one person who is Daniel Guajardo Kushner and that somewhat justifies the time that went into a proper beta testing and bug fixing.
+While this seems like a long time to develop an extension for a cloud-enabled solution, I found no issues in using Instagantt, so it’s likely to be close to being turned into a production state.
+It was also developed by just one person who is Daniel Guajardo Kushner, and that somewhat justifies the time that went into proper beta testing and bug fixing.